oliviodare/oliviodare.com/pubs.md

 <div class="clear"></div>

+### 2025
+Speaker, 7th Biennial Conference of the European Rural History Organisation (EURHO), Coimbra (Portugal), September 2025
+- "From Genetic Improvement to Biodiversity Conservation: Seed Orchards and Environmental Challenges in Spain in the Dismantling of the Forest Engineering Regime (1966-1999)."

+Speaker, International Society for the History, Philosophy, and Social Studies of Biology (ISHPSSB), Porto (Portugal), July 2025
+- "Semi-fictitious biographies to think about values in science.
+An attempt towards performance."

 ### 2024
 *reading, listening, and reading*.
 A collective walk on how we read and listen to the environment, history, and each other.